 During a particularly heated discussion toward the end of “Disability Narratives,” a biomedical sciences student expressed frustration with what felt to her like an indictment of the medical establishment and a needless “blame game against people just trying to help.”
 Another added that it seemed contradictory and even hypocritical that disabled people are advocating for healthcare access and seeking medical assistance while simultaneously celebrating disability pride and damning medical assistance that might better their lives.
 For the disabled students in the room, such remarks entirely miss what many disabled writers had been telling us all semester: that it is entirely possible to embrace disability as an identity while also desiring to have humane, patient-centered care that better enables disabled people to flourish rather than be fixed or eliminated by medicine.
 “If cure was all that mattered, I wouldn’t even be here,” one disabled student remarked at the very end of class.
 Sobering as this comment was, the biomedical student recognized the personal stakes the disabled students had in resisting a cure narrative that she was complicit in perpetuating uncritically even in her desire to help alleviate suffering.
-Such recognition, as my disabled students made clear, is only possible when we center disabled people and their ways of knowing. .
+Such recognition, as my disabled students made clear, is only possible when we center disabled people and their ways of knowing.

 One of the great successes of this class was fostering a classroom space in which such heated discussions could happen safely and productively.
 Early in the semester, I asked my students what brought them to my class.
 A few chose to disclose their disabilities, while others described the experiences of disabled friends and family.
 I made very clear that disclosure was never an expectation nor a requirement for success in my course, outside of an invitation on the syllabus to speak with me should they want help accessing accommodations, but many of my disabled students insisted that this was one of the only classroom spaces where disclosure had felt allowed, even necessary.
 Their moving reflections on how disability has shaped their personal and academic lives inspired me to disclose for the first time in an academic setting my own experience living and teaching with scoliosis-related disability, brain fog, and chronic pain.
 I admitted that I often struggled to articulate myself clearly when speaking if my pain and fog were intense and that the very act of physically being in the room to teach inevitably exacerbated my pain.
 Rather than concealing these facts of my daily living that shape every facet of my academic life, I told them that, according to vicissitudes of my own bodymind, I would need to rely on them frequently throughout the semester just as much as they, as bodyminds with their own vicissitudes, would need to rely on me.
 I frequently hear from fellow educators that they often fear such admissions might lead to students questioning their ability to teach or risk potentially alienating their students.
-In my experience, this form of honesty has been empowering because students feel connected to their instructors in new ways that prompt them to bring their fullest selves to the classroom and to take risks with other members of a classroom community invested in collective wellbeing..
+In my experience, this form of honesty has been empowering because students feel connected to their instructors in new ways that prompt them to bring their fullest selves to the classroom and to take risks with other members of a classroom community invested in collective wellbeing.
 Centering disability aspires toward an interdependent vulnerability that makes possible the act of communal knowledge-making, one that is compassionate and accessible to the bodyminds that share the classroom together .

 Works Cited